310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Midori sigh2 %}
-Hmph… Well, I *do* dislike how you seem to be walking on eggshells around me… You don’t have to worry so much, jeez… You’re way too late for that, anyway…
+Hmph… Well, I *do* dislike the way you're walking on eggshells around me… You don’t have to worry so much, jeez… You’re way too late for that, anyway…
 {% endbubble %}

 {% bubble Midori serious %}